Manila Poker Rules (Seven up Poker)

-The game starts with all players being dealt 2 private hole cards.
-This is followed by 5 community cards being dealt one at a time, with a round of betting after each card.
-Note that the first round of betting begins when all players have been dealt their two hole cards and the first of the community cards has been dealt (meaning there will only be 5 betting rounds in any one hand - note there is no betting round as soon as players are dealt their hole cards, as illustrated below).
+The game starts with all players being dealt 2 hole cards face down.
+Then 5 community cards are dealt one at a time, with a round of betting after each card.
+Note that the first round of betting begins when all players have been dealt their two hole cards and the first of the community cards has been dealt (meaning there will only be 5 betting rounds in any one hand - there is no betting round as soon as players are dealt their hole cards).

 At the Showdown players turn their cards and make the best possible 5 card poker hand however MUST use BOTH cards in their hands (like in Omaha) and any 3 out of the 5 community cards.
-In any case - if you don't like all the rag cards (see definition for 'Rags') that you get dealt in a game of Hold'em, well maybe this is the game for you (as you won't get dealt any card under 7).
+In any case - if you don't like all the rag cards (see 'Rags') that you get dealt in a game of Hold'em, well maybe this is the game for you, as you won't get dealt any card under 7.
 Manila and its variants are not often played high-low split which is usually the case for stripped deck games.

 This Hold'em variation has gained popularity and now features in the Aussie Millions Australian Poker Championship held each year at the Crown Casino in Melbourne, Australia.